How Do We Know When Change Deep Frying Oil

 - Use oil shortening test strips / colour chart

-- Measure the quality of the oil according to the above
+- Measure the quality according to the above

-- Has the oil been drained?
+- Has the fryer been drained?
 (This should be done daily for cleaning of the fryer)

 - Has the oil been correctly strained?
 (This is to filter/clean the oil for reuse)

-- Is the oil still suitable for use?
+- Is it still suitable for use?
 (Still yellow?)

 - If dark, then use a test strip to confirm replacement.